davidtavartk/nodejs2025Q2-service/README.md

-Clone the repository and navigate to the project directory Start the application: bashdocker-compose up
+Clone the repository and navigate to the project directory Start the application: bash docker-compose up
 Or to run in detached mode:
-bashdocker-compose up -d
+bash docker-compose up -d

 The application will be available at: